kennethreitz/simplemind/README.md

 This pattern allows you to keep your API keys private and out of your codebase.
 Other supported environment variables: `ANTHROPIC_API_KEY`, `XAI_API_KEY`, and `GROQ_API_KEY`.

-Next, import SimpleMind and start using it:
+Next, import Simplemind and start using it:

 ```python
 import simplemind as sm